anantnipunge/code-editor/README.md

-# CodeSpace - Compile and Execute code in 10+ languages
+# CodeSpex - Compile and Execute code in 10+ languages

 ⚡️ A code editor that compiles and runs your code on the web.